 Lori Freno became the department’s general counsel July 1, 2016.
 As general counsel, Freno oversees the Office of Legal Services, which ensures agency compliance with federal and state laws; advises the commissioner and State Board of Education regarding policies and legislation; oversees the agency’s rule-making process; and manages litigation.
 Prior to becoming general counsel, Freno served as the department’s deputy general counsel for three years and worked for the Attorney General’s Office for 15 years as both an assistant and senior assistant attorney general.
 Her other work experience included serving as a general attorney for the Panama Canal Commission in the Republic of Panama for two years and in private practice for four years in Cincinnati, Ohio.
 Freno graduated magna cum laude with a Bachelor of Arts in Political Science from the University of Akron, Ohio, and received a Juris Doctor from the University of Cincinnati College of Law.

 Friedman joined the department as the director of communications in August 2013.
 In her position, she coordinates agency internal and external communication efforts.
 She previously served as the communications director for the Arkansas Department of Workforce Services, a position she held for 12 years.
 She also worked as a reporter for The Pine Bluff Commercial and as a page designer for the Arkansas Democrat-Gazette.
-Friedman received a Bachelor of Arts in Journalism from the University of Central Arkansas at Conway.
+Friedman received a Bachelor of Arts in Journalism from the University of Central Arkansas at Conway and a Master of Public Administration from the University of Arkansas at Little Rock.
 She grew up in DeWitt, located in southeast Arkansas.

 Griffin has served the department for over 25 years in various capacities.
 As legislative services director, she’s the agency’s liaison with legislative staff, helping facilitate meetings and information requests.
 She began in that role during the school funding debates of 2003 and has also had positions in the Department’s legal office, personnel office and with instructional services.
 A native of Little Rock, Griffin has a bachelor’s degree from the University of Arkansas at Little Rock and a master’s from Webster University.